-- 8.11.
-None of the sites active as of 31st December 2020 has conditions attached to its planning permission which would restrict the productive capacity of the site. - 8.12.
+8.11.
 However, planning permission for one of the sites ends on 31st December 2026.
 Due to the timescales involved in getting permission for a new minerals site, and implementing said permission, this is now considered a short timescale for replenishment of this productive capacity once the permission ends on 31st December 2026.

 Table 9.
-Sites with permitted reserves as of December 2020
+Sites with permitted reserves as of December 2021

 Table 9.
-Sites with permitted reserves as of December 2020 Site name Company Location Planning permission end date Limits imposed on productive capacity by planning permission Cinetic Quarry (also known as Wildmoor Quarry) Wildmoor Quarry Products Ltd Sandy Lane, Wildmoor, Bromsgrove None stipulated (therefore 2042) None Clifton Tarmac Clifton Arles Wood, Severn Stoke 31 December 2030 (stated on planning permission 15/000006/CM which was granted 12 July 2016, consolidating the existing quarry and new extensions into one permission) None Ryall's Court Quarry (extraction) / Ryall House Farm Quarry (processing) Cemex UK Materials Ltd Ryall's Court Quarry, Ryall Court Lane, Ryall, Upton- upon-Severn Ryall House Farm, Tewkesbury Road, Ryall, Upton-upon- Severn 31st December 2026 (stated on planning permission 15/000013/CM) Proposals for decommissioning and restoration of Ryall House Farm Quarry required by 31 December 2023, or within 3 months of the permanent cessation of working at Ryall's Court Quarry (stated on planning permission 15/000012/CM) None rate of the 10-year sales average, and is not sufficient to meet the requirements identified in the emerging Minerals Local Plan.
+Sites with Limita increased Site name Company Location Planning permission end date Limits imposed on productive capacity by planning permission Chadwich Lane Quarry Salop Sand and Gravel Chadwich Lane, Wildmoor, Bromsgrove 31 December 2037 None Cinetic Quarry (also known as Wildmoor Quarry) Wildmoor Quarry Products Ltd Sandy Lane, Wildmoor, Bromsgrove None stipulated (therefore 2042) None Clifton Tarmac Clifton Arles Wood, Severn Stoke 31 December 2030 (stated on planning permission 15/000006/CM which was granted 12 July 2016, consolidating the existing quarry and new extensions into one permission) None Ryall's Court Quarry (extraction) / Ryall House Farm Quarry (processing) Cemex UK Materials Ltd Ryall's Court Quarry, Ryall Court Lane, Ryall, Upton- upon-Severn Ryall House Farm, Tewkesbury Road, Ryall, Upton-upon- Severn 31st December 2026 (stated on planning permission 15/000013/CM) Proposals for decommissioning and restoration of Ryall House Farm Quarry required by 31 December 2023, or within 3 months of the permanent cessation of working at Ryall's Court Quarry (stated on planning permission 15/000012/CM) None rate of the 10-year sales average, and is not sufficient to meet the requirements identified in the Minerals Local Plan (adopted July 2022).

-8.13.
-According to returns submitted by mineral operators in the county in response to the West Midlands Aggregate Working Party Annual Monitoring Survey, the total permitted reserves for sand and gravel in Worcestershire at 31st December 2020 was 2.504 million tonnes.
-This is equivalent to 4.4 years at the
+8.12.
+According to returns submitted by mineral operators in the county in response to the West Midlands Aggregate Working Party Annual Monitoring Survey, the total permitted reserves for sand and gravel in Worcestershire at 31st December 2021 was 3.42 million tonnes.
+This is equivalent to 6.3 years at the

-&lt;sup>34 Planning permission 15/000012/CM granted 23 May 2016 to enable the continued temporary retention of aggregate wharf and aggregates processing plant at Ryall House Farm Quarry.
+&lt;sup>45 Planning permission 15/000012/CM granted 23 May 2016 to enable the continued temporary retention of aggregate wharf and aggregates processing plant at Ryall House Farm Quarry.